JakeDelaney/PP1-Happy-Paws/README.md

 # Happy Paws
-Happy Paws is website that advertises top of the range grooming services for cat and dog owners.
+Happy Paws is website that advertises top of the range grooming services for dog owners.
 The company was Established in South Dublin, Ireland in 1999.
 The once small family business has now grown to over 12 employees, with a sizeable client base spread across the greater Dublin area.

 To scale with organizational growth and business demands, Happy Paws has commissioned a new front-end website to accomodate their growing needs.
 This website has been designed to attract customers through a visually appealing UI/UX, provide information on the specific grooming services available, opening hours, locations, and other business related news.